-Cosentino, manufacturer of the popular quartz benchtop Silestone, has wowed the design world with it latest innovation, Dekton – a sophisticated mixture of raw materials used to make glass, porcelain tiles and quartz surfaces.
+Cosentino, manufacturer of the popular quartz benchtop Silestone, has wowed the design world once again with its latest innovation, Dekton – a sophisticated mixture of the raw materials used to make glass, porcelain tiles and quartz surfaces.
 Read on to learn more about this amazing material.

 What is Dekton & where can it be used?

 Dekton is a unique product that can be used for anything from indoor/outdoor kitchen worktops, bathroom vanities, interior/exterior cladding, flooring, etc. It is created using a mixture of the raw materials used in glassmaking, porcelain tiles and quartz surfaces, making it as close to indestructible as a benchtop can get!